Privacy Policy

 Information UKFT receives from other sources.

 We work closely with other organisations, such as other trade bodies, Government Departments and Agencies and exhibition organisers and we may receive information about you from them.
 For example, we may be given your contact details by our primary contact at your trade organisation, if they think that you would benefit from getting involved with UKFT or benefit from engaging in our activities.
-For example, they could recommend you receive an export grant from us.
+For example, they could recommend you receive advice from us.

 The categories of information we receive from these sources may include your name, address, e-mail address and phone number.